-- Water demand in Texas has been projected to increase by 17% from 2010 to 2070.
+- Water demand in Texas is projected to increase by 17% from 2020 to 2070.

 - Protecting water resources and utilizing conservation practices will be essential to sustaining the state’s water demand-supply balance.

-AgriLife Extension’s Response
+AgriLife Extension Response

-- These programs teach participants about efficient water use, sustainable practices, watershed management, and environmental stewardship.
+- These programs teach participants about efficient water use, sustainable practices, watershed management and environmental stewardship.

 - The ultimate societal benefit to Texas is the protection and more efficient use of scarce water resources.